bhargavpss/Redis-Spark-Flask-Usecase/Spark/README.md

+Spark is implemented in stand-alone implementaion on a single node.

+This spark code uses dataframes to read the csv file and apply transformations on the data

 The following are the transformations we need to do before insertion of data:

 - Retrieve only columns with names id, brand, color and dateAdded